 Remote tower operations must be approved by the regulator and regarded as a change to the functional system in its operational environment according to EU regulations.

-The licencing of operators should be based on standard and regulatory oversight.
+The licencing of ATS operational staff should be based on standard practice and regulatory oversight; subject to any changes required to support remote tower operations.

 Operational suitability of technical solutions, procedures and training should be assured through human performance assessments.

-Operators should be provided with efficient and safe contingency procedures, training and means to handle operations in non-nominal and emergency conditions.
+ATS operational staff should be provided with efficient and safe contingency procedures, training and means to handle operations in non-nominal and emergency conditions.

 Clear lines of liability should be defined for the relay and interpretation of data.